Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Without enough shut-eye, children are more likely to struggle with their school studies, do poorly on the playing field, and suffer depression.

 Teen dating violence is worrisome.
 But it's not inevitable.
-Here's how you and your teen can avoid possibly unsafe situations and reduce the risk for problems.
+Here's how you and your teen can prevent possibly unsafe situations and reduce the risk for problems.

 Nausea and vomiting can make you feel miserable.
 But it's important to remember that these are not diseases.
 Rather, they are symptoms of many illnesses.